 If you want fresh, pleasant breath, forget about skipping your 6-monthly scale and polish.
 Bad breath can be a sign of gum disease or tooth decay, so it’s vital to see your dentist for regular check-ups to identify any issues early on.

 To remove food particles and bacteria and prevent plaque build-up, dentists recommend brushing at least twice a day – morning and night.
 For a full-mouth clean, brush for 2 minutes.

 Brush your tongue

 Not to gross you out or anything, but your tongue is a total hotbed of bacteria.
 It’s therefore just as in need of a good clean as your teeth!
 So, make sure you brush your tongue or use a tongue scraper twice daily if you want fresher breath.
-(Our Electric Toothbrush (coming soon) has an in-built tongue cleaner 😁.)
+(Our Sonic Electric Toothbrush has an in-built tongue cleaner 😁.)

 Change your toothpaste